 Play the macro.

 appear [screen shot] to let you choose from the two basic options.
 Choose one of them

 appear.
-[Screen shot of first options page with 3 items activated; screen shot of second page (a continuation of first page).]
+[Screen shot of the first options page with 3 items and 2 options activated; screen shot of the second options page (a continuation of the first page).]

 On the menus you can -

 optionally modify any beginning and ending markers for any item in

 • check (i.e., tick) the adjacent checkbox to activate that item; then